tldr-pages/tldr/pages/common/quilt.md

 # quilt

-> Tool to manage series of patches.
+> Tool to manage a series of patches.
 > More information: <https://savannah.nongnu.org/projects/quilt>.

 - Import an existing patch from a file: